hesamzkr/distributed-file-system/README.md

 ## Technologies Used

 - Python
-- Redis: For storing metadata on master node.
+- Redis: For storing metadata on master node and client.
 - gRPC: For communication between client, master node and chunk servers.

+## Development

-## Installation
+### Installation

 To install the project, run the following command in the root directory of the project: